Sixteen U-M Student-Athletes Named NSCA Athletes of the Year

-Throughout Sanderson's career he has trained eight student-athletes that have gone on to play professional basketball in the NBA, including Michigan's Darius Morris, Manny Harris and Clemson's Trevor Booker.
+Throughout Sanderson's career he has trained 10 student-athletes that have gone on to play professional basketball in the NBA, including Michigan's Darius Morris, Manny Harris, Tim Hardaway Jr. and Trey Burke.
 Sanderson also trained former Michigan men's golfer Lion Kim, who competed in the 2011 Masters.

 Sanderson was a high school basketball standout at Lexington High School in Ohio.
-He was a four-year varsity starter and earned All-America honorable mention honors from USA Today, as well as All-Ohio first team honors.
+He was a four-year varsity starter and earned All-America honorable mention from USA Today as well as All-Ohio first team honors in 1997.